Kizotti/Kizotti/README.md

 - 👋  Hi, I’m @Rama Herbin
 - 👀 I’m interested in front dev but I also have some hobbies like playing guitar or gym or many other things...
-- 🌱 I’m currently learning a lot of different things : ES6, Vue.js, Three.js
+- 🌱 I’m currently learning a lot of different things : ES6, Vue.js, Three.js, VIM...

 ### Check out my [Gitlab page](https://gitlab.com/RamaHerbin) !